italrr/nite/readme.md

-nite
+nite Engine
 ---

 nite Engine is a 2D game engine written by Italo Russo.
-Originally as toy/learning project.
-Since the last year I've been using it to make a simply RPG Game.
-This repo contains the engine itself + the game, both somewhat separated from each other (Engine + UI are nite).
+This has been and on-going project of mine which I started some years ago, slowly adding features and mechanics.
+The engine is intended for RPG-top down games.

-nite is written in C++ and using OpenGL to render. nite is a portable engine, but right now it only works well on Windows.
+nite is written in C++ and using OpenGL to render. nite is portable, although right now it only works well on Windows.

 **Attention: Documentation is work in progress.**